2285 (JLCF) - Wellness

 -

-- Nutrition education shall be included in the health curriculum so that instruction is sequential and standards-based and provides students with the knowledge, attitudes, and skills necessary to lead healthy lives.
+- Nutrition education shall be included in the health curriculum so

-- Consistent nutrition messages shall be disseminated throughout the school.
+students regularly eat their lunches. - Consistent nutrition messages shall be disseminated throughout

-- Schools may provide additional nutrition education that:
+the school. - Schools may provide additional nutrition education that:

 -